Tannu-Rawat/HopeBot-Mental-Health-Chatbot/README.md

     print(f"Response: {get_response(test_input)}\n")
 ```

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or issues, please contact [your email address].
+For any questions or issues, please contact.
+Details in are in my github profile.

----

-Feel free to add or modify sections based on additional features or details specific to your project.